 Founded in 2002, ESMT Berlin is a private non-profit business school offering MBA and both open and custom executive education programs.

-Bocconi is a private university in Milan that offers a wide range of bachelor’s and master’s degree programs.
-This also includes an MBA for which it ranks consistently well.
+Università Bocconi is a private university in Milan that offers a wide range of bachelor’s and master’s degree programs.
+This also includes an MBA, which ranks consistently well.

 Erasmus University Rotterdam

-One of the largest universities in the Netherlands, Erasmus University Rotterdam is home to the Rotterdam School of Management, ranked by the Financial Times as one of the top ten business schools in Europe.
+One of the largest universities in the Netherlands, Erasmus University Rotterdam is home to the Rotterdam School of Management, which the Financial Times ranks among the top 10 business schools in Europe.
 It offers undergraduate and postgraduate programs taught mostly in English, as well as MBA and executive education.

 Business schools in Spain

-A world-leader that is consistently top-ranked in Executive Education, IESE has European campuses in Barcelona and Madrid.
+A world leader consistently top-ranked in executive education, IESE has Spanish campuses in Barcelona and Madrid.
 The school offers a range of MBA and executive education programs.

 IE Business School

-Visit our directory to find business schools in Spain.
+The Expatica directory can help you find business schools in Spain.

 Business schools in Switzerland